Generalized NS-algebras: Twisted Rota-Baxter operators

 We denote by $\cattrb$ the category of twisted Rota-Baxter operators.
 The objects of $\cattrb$ are quadruplets $(A,M,H,\fT)$, where $A=(A,\mu)\in\cC$, where $M$ is an $A$-bimodule, $H$ is a 2-cocycle on~$A$ with values in $M$, and $\fT$ is an $H$-twisted Rota-Baxter operator on $M$.
 A \emph{morphism} between two twisted Rota-Baxter operators $(A,M,H,\fT)$ and $(A',M',H',\fT')$ consists of a pair $(\phi,\psi)$, where $\phi:(A,\mu)\rightarrow (A',\mu')$ is an algebra homomorphism and $\psi:M\rightarrow M'$ is a linear map satisfying, for all $a\in A$ and $m\in M$,

-We now prove a first result which we will use to show that twisted Rota-Baxter operators lead to $\cC$-NS-algebras. \begin{proposition} Let $(A,\mu)\in\cC$, let $M$ be an $A$-bimodule, and let $H$ be a 2-cocycle on~$A$ with values in $M$.
+We first prove a result which we will use to show that twisted Rota-Baxter operators lead to $\cC$-NS-algebras. \begin{proposition} Let $(A,\mu)\in\cC$, let $M$ be an $A$-bimodule, and let $H$ be a 2-cocycle on~$A$ with values in $M$.
 Let $\fT:M\rightarrow A$ be an $H$-twisted Rota-Baxter operator on $M$.
 Define a product $\star$ on $M$ by

 for all $m, m'\in M$.
 Then $(M,\star)\in\cC$. \end{proposition} \begin{proof} We consider as in Lemma \ref{forMstar} the graph of $\fT :M\rightarrow A$, which is the $R$-submodule $\Gr(\fT):=\{(\fT(m), m)\mid m\in M\}$ of $A\oplus M$.
 It follows at once from Definition \ref{deftRBO} that since $\fT$ is an $H$-twisted Rota-Baxter operator, $\Gr(\fT)$ is a subalgebra of $A\oplus_HM$, so that $(\Gr(\fT),*_H)\in\cC$.
 The linear map $M\to \Gr(\fT)$, defined by $m\mapsto (\fT(m),m)$ is an $R$-module isomorphism, which is an algebra isomorphism $(M,\star)\to (\Gr(\fT),*_H)$.
 Since $(\Gr(\fT),*_H)$ belongs to $\cC$, so does $(M,\star)$, as was to be shown. \end{proof}